dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 - *will real sign shipping packages, MSI's, debs, rpm's, etc... by extracting the contents, signing binaries, and re-packaging.

-- Signed builds will be published to the signed feed
+- signed builds will be published to the signed feed

+- the signing process will use darc to determine what additional assets are required from other builds and need to be signed

+- we will not sign NonShipping packages

 \* *Initial investigation and exploration has shown that it **should** be possible to extract an MSI's contents, sign, and repackage them.
 The current plan is contingent upon being able to repackage installers.
 We have begun a proof of concept on repackaging MSI's, but that work is still in progress.
 If that proves not to be possible, then we will scrap this plan and pursue other options (such as a queue/await model) to reduce sign times during official builds.*